Flash Flood Warning issued for Fairfield by NWS - News Break

 Flash Flood Warning issued for Fairfield by NWS

-Effective: 2021-07-09 10:47:00 EDT Expires: 2021-07-09 12:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-08 16:59:00 EDT Expires: 2021-07-08 18:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Be aware of your surroundings and do not drive on flooded roads.
 Excessive runoff from heavy rainfall will cause flooding of urban areas, highways, streets and underpasses as well as other drainage areas and low lying spots.
-Target Area: Fairfield FLASH FLOOD WARNING REMAINS IN EFFECT UNTIL NOON EDT TODAY FOR SOUTHERN FAIRFIELD, NASSAU, WESTERN SUFFOLK AND SOUTHERN WESTCHESTER COUNTIES At 1047 AM EDT, Doppler radar indicated heavy rain fell across the warned area.
-Between 2 and 4 inches of rain have fallen over the past 3 hours.
-There will likely be some areas of residual flooding remaining.
-Please continue to heed remaining road closures.
-HAZARD...Flash flooding caused by heavy rain.
+Target Area: Fairfield FLASH FLOOD WARNING REMAINS IN EFFECT UNTIL 615 PM EDT THIS EVENING FOR SOUTHERN FAIRFIELD, BERGEN, NORTHEASTERN ESSEX, EASTERN PASSAIC, ROCKLAND AND SOUTHERN WESTCHESTER COUNTIES At 459 PM EDT, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
+Between 1.5 and 3 inches of rain have fallen.
+The expected rainfall rate is 1 to 1.5 inches in 3 hours.
+Additional rainfall amounts of 1 to 2 inches are possible in the warned area.
+Flash flooding is ongoing or expected to begin shortly.
+HAZARD...Flash flooding caused by thunderstorms.
 SOURCE...Radar.
 IMPACT...Flash flooding of small creeks and streams, urban areas, highways, streets and underpasses as well as other poor drainage and low-lying areas.
-Some locations that will experience flash flooding include Stamford, Levittown, Freeport, Long Beach, Port Chester, Lindenhurst, Glen Cove, Plainview, Garden City, Massapequa, Lynbrook, Syosset, Mineola, Rye, Westbury, Farmingdale, Oyster Bay, Greenwich, Hempstead and Hicksville.
-FLASH FLOOD...RADAR INDICATEDalerts.weather.gov
+Some locations that will experience flash flooding include Yonkers, Paterson, Stamford, Passaic, White Plains, Wayne, Bloomfield, Hackensack, Port Chester, Bergenfield, Paramus, Ridgewood, Lyndhurst, Rutherford, Nanuet, Tarrytown, Dobbs Ferry, Nyack, Tappan and Greenwich.
+FLASH FLOOD...RADAR INDICATED EXPECTED RAINFALL...1-1.5 INCHES IN 3 HOURSalerts.weather.gov

 Comments / 0